hlzl/equivariant/README.md

 <h1 align='center'>equivariant</h1>

 This repository contains the implementation for the ACM AISec '23 paper [Equivariant Differentially Private Deep Learning: Why DP-SGD Needs Sparser Models](https://doi.org/10.1145/3605764.3623902).
+It is a fork of the great [escnn](https://github.com/QUVA-Lab/escnn) repository.

 ## Installation
 We recommend [mamba](https://mamba.readthedocs.io/en/latest/user_guide/mamba.html) to manage packages.
 You can create an environment and install all necessary packages with: